nzewunwagrace94/alx-system_engineering-devops/0x15-api/README.md

 Curriculum
 SE Foundations
-Average: 100.58%
 0x15.
 API
 Python
 Scripting
 Back-end
 API

- Weight: 1
- Project will start May 20, 2024 6:00 AM, must end by May 21, 2024 6:00 AM
- Checker was released at May 20, 2024 12:00 PM
- An auto review will be launched at the deadline Concepts
+Concepts

 For this project, we expect you to look at this concept:

-Portfolio Project Deeper Overview
+Portfolio Project Deeper Overview [https://intranet.alxswe.com/concepts/102042]

 Background Context